atomisthq/docs/docs/automations/quick-start.md

 terminal.

-Go ahead and test it by going to a channel in your Slack team that the Atomist Bot has been invited to and send the bot the command intent.
+Go ahead and test it by going to a channel in your Slack team that the Atomist bot has been invited to and send the bot the command intent.

 ```
 @atomist search so q="spring 5"
 ```

-If you do not provide a value for the query parameter, the Atomist Bot will open a thread and ask you to enter it.
+If you do not provide a value for the query parameter, the Atomist bot will open a thread and ask you to enter it.
 You should get a response that looks something like the following image.